Tsinghua-MARS-Lab/Occ3D/README.md

 ## Introduction
-In this work, we define a comprehensive 3D scene understanding task.
+This paper propose 3D Occupancy Prediction, a general and comprehensive 3D perception task for vision-based robotic applications.
+Occupancy prediction can represent both the semantics and geometry of any scene effectively.
-For more information, please refer to the [Paper](https://arxiv.org/abs/2304.14365) and [Webpage](https://tsinghua-mars-lab.github.io/Occ3D/).
+We develop a rigorous label generation pipeline for occupancy prediction, construct two challenging datasets (Occ3D-Waymo and Occ3d-nuScenes) and establish a benchmark together with evaluation metrics to facilitate future research.
+In addition, we propose a novel CTF-Occ network that achieves outstanding occupancy prediction performance.
+For more information, please refer to the [Paper](https://arxiv.org/abs/2304.14365).

 ## Data